 - Addictive, addicting, and other terms that make light of addiction.
 While the previous article argued that these words shouldn't be used interchangeably (a dubious claim), we're focusing here on the careless and common habit of comparing a tasty snack to a destructive disease.
 Yes, you'll find a thousand instances of these usages on Serious Eats, but we're doing our best to avoid them going forward.
 Even worse, though we're far from the first to point it out: saying a food is "like crack."

 - Casual uses of OCD or other mental illness–related terms.
-It's one thing to call Daniel's attention to vegetable-arranging detail "obsessive"; we even have a whole series of interviews with people obsessing over food things.
-But "obsession" in the colloquial sense is not obsessive-compulsive disorder, just like a restaurant that combines disparate cuisines and doesn't quite seem to know its identity is not "schizophrenic" and does not suffer from "multiple-personality disorder."
+It's one thing to call Daniel's attention to vegetable-arranging detail delectable; we even have a whole series of interviews with people drooling over food things.
+But fascination in the colloquial sense is not OCD, just like a restaurant that combines disparate cuisines and doesn't quite seem to know its identity is not "schizophrenic" and does not suffer from "multiple-personality disorder."

 - Ethnic as a lazy catchall for non-Western food.
 Referring to "ethnic food," as if all the cuisines outside your home country can be lumped into a single category, or as if "ethnic" is a term that applies only to people who don't look like you, is childishly reductive and frankly rude.
 Speaking of "Asian flavors" or "African cuisine" falls into a similar boat of generalizing about huge and diverse regions of the world; it's not only offensive but simply incorrect.